kraftwagen/kw-itemnames/README.md

   module depends on the [Entity API](http://drupal.org/project/entity) for the CRUD operations on entities.
-* **kw_itemnames_deletion_prevention** (To be added) Implements logic to prevent deletion of aliased items of supported types.
+* **kw_itemnames_deletion_prevention** (To be added) Implements logic to prevent deletion of named items of supported types.
 There will at least be support for _nodes_.

 ## Usage